Photo Credit, Eric Snoza - snostudios.com

 a bit about me

-As the Director of Music at St. Thomas More Catholic Parish, I lead masses as Conductor, Singer, Trumpet player and Keyboardist.
-As an ensemble and solo singer, I sing with professional organizations such as the multiple grammy winning Crossing Choir and Conspirare, grammy nominated Skylark Vocal Ensemble, the Clarion Choir and Cappella Romana, Seraphic Fire, the St. Tikhon Choir, amongst others.
+As an ensemble and solo singer, I enjoy music making with professional organizations such as the multiple grammy winning Crossing Choir and Conspirare, grammy nominated Clarion Choir, grammy nominated Skylark Vocal Ensemble amongst many others.
 The St. Tikhon Choir’s 2020 recording of Benedict Sheehan’s Liturgy was nominated for a Grammy in Best Choral Performance, and you can hear my solo voice throughout the album.
 It was one of the greatest honors of my career to sing that miraculous music.
-I recently earned my Doctorate in Musical Arts from the University of Texas at Austin, and my passion lies in collaboration and heartfelt performances of meaningful music, and I seek out meaningful collaborations with my music friends and colleagues, to try and speak to the humanity in us all.

 I hope to cross paths with you, and share meaningful music and conversation.